JoonasAaltonen/TAS-Tool/README.md

 All sorts of comments and criticism is welcome, I just reserve the right to be aware of but not arsed to fix certain things.

 ## Configuration and usage
-TAS UI project has an App.config file which is the main (only) configuration file for the program.
+TAS UI project has an App.config file (TasUi.dll.config after compiling) which is the main (only) configuration file for the program.
 There are 3 things that the end user can adjust:
  * Track input JSON files location.
 Set your own folder path after the parameter value.
 There are example input files included, they will be in C:\YourSolutionFolder\TAS-Tool\Source\TasUi\bin\Release\netcoreapp3.1\Track runs
      * ``<add key="trackJsonLocation" value="C:\TAS-Tool\Track runs" />``
  * Games that you try to run.
 You can add new ones as long as the parameters are correct: